line-o/dicey/README.md

 ## Alea iacta est

-`dicey:sequence` is handy whenever you need more than one random value.
+Is latin for "the dice have fallen".
+There are two functions that are useful whenever you need more than one random value.

+`dicey:sequence` and `dicey:array`.
+The main difference between the two is that one returns a `sequence` and the other an `array` (the name gives it away).

+### dicey:sequence

 Throw one dice three times in a row: